Drug Interactions between naproxen and Robaxin

 - Transverse Myelitis

-- Robaxin is a member of the drug class skeletal muscle relaxants.
+- Robaxin is in the drug class skeletal muscle relaxants.

 - Robaxin is used to treat the following conditions: